-Even if the victim of an assault decides that he or she does not want to press charges or no longer wants to press charges, the Crown Prosecutor may still prosecute the case.
-Assault is taken very seriously by the police and by our Courts, so while it is preferable for the Crown if the victim cooperates, the Crown can, and often does proceed even if the victim no longer wishes to testify against the accused.
+When an assault has allegedly taken place, it is not always up to you as the victim if you want to press charges.
+In fact, even if you decide that you do not want to press charges from the outset, or you decide you no longer want to, the Crown prosecutor may still pursue the case.
+Assault is taken very seriously by the police and by our court system.
+While it is preferable for the Crown if the victim cooperates, the Crown can and often does proceed even if the victim no longer wishes to testify against the accused.

-When a victim changes his or her mind about pressing charges and no longer wishes to testify against the accused, the Crown Prosecutor can still subpoena the complainant into court and compel them to answer questions about the assault.
-In such a situation, the complainant will become what we refer to as a hostile witness.
-This means that even though the complainant does not want to take the stand, they will still be obliged to do so by law.
-Further, once on the stand they will be required to answer questions truthfully, or else they can face criminal charges for perjury.
+If you, as the victim, change your mind about pressing charges and no longer wish to testify against the accused, the Crown Prosecutor can still subpoena you to court and compel you to answer questions about the assault.
+In this situation, you would become what is referred to as a “hostile witness”.
+This term refers to situations where a complainant is required by law to take the stand, despite their wishes.
+Further, once on the stand, you will be required to answer questions truthfully.
+If you do not do so, it is crucial to understand that you can face criminal charges for perjury.

-Where the victim of the assault is no longer available for trial or will not show up for trial, it is still possible for the Crown to pursue a conviction even without the victim’s live testimony.
-In some cases the Crown may actually be able to use statements that the complainant previously gave the police to convict you in trial.
-Further, to prove your guilt the Crown can also draw on evidence such as the testimony of witnesses who saw the offence, or medical records that provide evidence of the injuries suffered by the victim following the offence.
+As mentioned, you as the victim may be legally compelled to attend court by a subpoena.
+However, where a victim of assault is no longer available for trial or does not show up, it is still possible for the Crown to pursue a conviction without the victim’s live testimony.
+In some cases, the Crown may actually be able to use statements that you previously gave the police to convict the accused at trial.
+Further, to prove guilt, the Crown can also draw on evidence such as the testimony of witnesses who saw the offence, or medical records that provide evidence of the injuries you suffered following the offence.

 How Can I Convince the Police to Not Lay Charges?